PlummerNL/KP-Sales/README.md

 On the previous version of the Fitbit app I have seen it being fired.
 On the current version of the Fitbit app the event is never fired.

+Tap the screen for a forced Kpay data refresh.

 Do not forget to grant Internet, Location and Background rights in the package.json.